mwyrodek/ModernTestingMindMap/Modern Testing (MT).md

 				- Instead we are force multiplier

-		- its about
+		- its about combining

 			- adaptiblity
 			- Reaction
-			- ???
+			- Quickness

-				- Brent went on tagnent and never finished his thought.

 		- Lean Principles